Kalief Browder: Media

 In the October 2014 issue of The New Yorker, Jennifer Gonnerman wrote an article about Browder.
-In November the same year, Browder and Prestia appeared on television talk show The View; Browder said his appearance on the show was a "good opportunity to get [his] voice heard" and that it was difficult to speak about his experience in prison.
+In November 2014, Browder and Prestia appeared on the television talk show The View.
+Browder said his appearance on the show was a "good opportunity to get [his] voice heard" and that it was difficult to speak about his experience in prison.
 Rapper and businessman Jay Z also contacted Browder.

 Ava DuVernay's 2016 Oscar-nominated documentary 13th, about race and mass incarceration, includes video interviews with Browder.